Growing jalapenos can be done by starting them from seed or by purchasing plants from a nursery.

-It generally takes between 3 to 5 weeks to germinate chili pepper seeds.
+For jalapenos, it generally takes about 2 weeks to germinate chili pepper seeds.

 The seedlings should be exposed to light for up to 16 hours a day.
 This means you should place them in an area that receives indirect sunlight from a window.

 If you don't have a sunny spot, hang grow lights about 2 to 4 inches above the plants.
 If your seedlings begin to lean, try moving the light closer to the tops of the plants to see if they straighten up.

 If your plants starting wilting, your light might be too close.
 (Keep a close eye so you can make adjustments as needed!)